ChristopherMWood/xamarin-chartjs-plugin/README.md

 ![Nuget](https://img.shields.io/nuget/v/Xamarin.Plugin.ChartJS)
 [![.NET](https://github.com/ChristopherMWood/XamarinChartJSPlugin/actions/workflows/dotnet.yml/badge.svg)](https://github.com/ChristopherMWood/XamarinChartJSPlugin/actions/workflows/dotnet.yml)

-# Plugin Deprecated
-**NOTE:** This plugin is deprecated and no longer being maintained due to the release of .NET Maui.
-The new repo with Maui support is located here.
+**NOTE:** This plugin will be deprecated and no longer maintained once .NET Maui is in full support and has been out for enough time.
+The new repo with Maui support will be located here.
 - https://github.com/ChristopherMWood/maui-chartjs-plugin

 ## About